phutran2495/CCA/README.md

 - Data entry errors (malformed arrays, typos) are handled best-effort in ingestion, but front-end validation is recommended.
 - The ingestion script attempts to robustly parse inconsistent CSV formats, but perfect normalization depends on source data quality.

+---

+## Geomapping Technique

+The backend leverages the `uscities.csv` dataset to perform city/ZIP geomapping.
+This file contains mappings between city names, state abbreviations, and all ZIP codes associated with each city.
+At API startup, the backend loads this file and builds two in-memory mappings:

+- **City+State → ZIP codes:** Allows the backend to look up all ZIP codes for a given city and state.
+- **ZIP code → City/State:** Allows the backend to resolve a ZIP code to its corresponding city and state.

+**How it's used:**
+- If a user provides only a ZIP code, the backend looks up the city/state for that ZIP and uses it for CCA eligibility lookup.
+- If a user provides only a city (and state), the backend looks up all ZIP codes for that city/state and uses them for matching.
+- If both are provided, both are used for the most accurate lookup.
+- Fuzzy matching is also applied to city names to tolerate typos.

+This approach enables robust, typo-tolerant address resolution without requiring a full geocoding service, and supports both city-based and ZIP-based CCA eligibility queries.

 ## Data Entry Improvements
 - Use dropdowns/autocomplete for counties, cities, and zips in the labeling interface.
 - Validate array fields and enforce consistent formatting before submission.